Vyral/base-template/_drafts/how-are-homebuyers-and-sellers-protected-in-a-transaction.md

 {% include youtube.html %}

+Contingencies protect homebuyers and sellers from making a bad deal.
+Here are five examples of these contingencies.

 How can you safeguard your investment when buying or selling a home?
 Most do it through contingencies. **Here are five contingencies that you can use to do this:**

 **1. Financing contingency.** This states that if anything happens that causes financing to fall through, you and your earnest money are protected.&nbsp;